-Last month’s membership hike in Palm Springs was rescheduled due to rain, but it proved a great success as we saw 8 sheep on a beautiful sunny day!
-The next Member Hike will take place on February 10th at 8:00am in La Quinta.
+This month, we hiked out of Lake Cahuilla and saw sheep!
+Our next Member Hike will be on Monday, March 11th at 8:00am.
 We would love to have you join us, but space is limited, no dogs, and you must RSVP for this first come first served hike.
-To sign up or for more information, please call us at 760-346-7334 or email us at email@example.com.
+To sign up or for more information, please call us at 760-346-7334 or email us at firstname.lastname@example.org.

 It’s been a busy month for fieldwork with lots of new lambs on the ground.
 There are now at least 18 lambs in the northern Santa Rosa Mountains near Rancho Mirage/Palm Desert, 13 lambs in the central Santa Rosa Mountains of La Quinta and 4 lambs in the San Jacinto Mountains (SJM) near Palm Springs.
 There are still many more pregnant ewes and lambing season extends through June so we’ll be looking for new little ones in the coming months.